Like other pulses, fava beans are an excellent source of plant protein, fibre, vitamins, minerals and disease-fighting phytochemicals.

 The easiest way to remove the outer shell is to briefly boil or blanch the beans, and then remove the tougher outer skin when the beans have cooled.
 Once the skin is removed, you can cook or boil the beans as required.

-Some popular ways to eat fava beans around the glove include: in China the beans are combined with soy beans and chili peppers to make a spicy fermented bean pasta; in much of the Middle East fava beans are the star ingredient in ful medames - a popular breakfast dish with tomatoes, onions garlic and lemon juice; in Greece fava beans are most commonly served with artichokes or a garlic sauce.
+In China fava beans are combined with soy beans and chili peppers to make a spicy fermented bean pasta.
+In much of the Middle East fava beans are the star ingredient in ful medames - a popular breakfast dish with tomatoes, onions garlic and lemon juice.
+And in Greece, fava beans are most commonly served with artichokes or a garlic sauce.

 Healthy ways to enjoy